 Mount Spokane Trail 100 to Smith Gap is a 6.3 mile moderately trafficked out and back trail located near Mead, Washington that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash